srio/OASYS1-PHOTOCLUB/README.md

-# OASYS1-PHOTOCLUB
+# OASYS1-PHOTOLAB
-OASYS Extension by srio
+OASYS Extension to process photographies by srio